Under What Circumstances Does an Arc Flash Occur?

 Can Environmental Conditions Lead to an Arc Flash?

-While less frequent, environmental conditions can contribute to arc flash risks.
+While less frequent, environmental conditions can contribute to personal risks.
 Dust, debris, or moisture accumulation within electrical equipment can compromise insulation and increase the likelihood of an arcing fault.
 Similarly, corrosive environments can degrade equipment over time, making it more susceptible to electrical failures.
 Conditions that can lead to increased risk include:

 1. Moisture and Humidity: